junxit/us-congress-bills-113/metadata.md

 - 2014-09-08 — Mr. Collins (GA) moved to suspend the rules and pass the bill.
 - 2014-09-08 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 481). (text: CR H7251)
 - 2014-09-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 481).(text: CR H7251)
+- 2014-09-09 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.